 Skyline College's English Composition with Support is a corequisite course for ELL students or those with a high school grade point average below 2.6.
 International students may also enroll.
 (See program review here).
-This is the same five unit version of College Composition offered to all Skyline students, but the support version provides more class time and opportunities for collaboration.
+While a three-unit version of College Composition is offered to all Skyline students, the five-unit support version provides more class time and opportunities for collaboration.
 For example, specific course activities include actively processing reading as a class, setting aside time for writing in class, reviewing samples of student work, and engaging in "speed dating" with peers to go through questions and feedback on completed assignments.
 The course also includes embedded tutoring.